vbaliga/vbaliga.github.io/_posts/2019-05-12-sample-variance-distributions-ggridges.md

 ![](https://github.com/vbaliga/vbaliga.github.io/raw/master/images/2019-05-12/sample_variance_sample_sizes_all.png)<!-- -->

 This looks generally similar to the first figure from my previous post.
-The parent population is identical to the one I used previous, as I called `set.seed(123)` prior to each simulation.
-But I did not use `set.seed()` prior to sampling from the parent, which means that `varmat` will be different each time.
+The parent population is identical to the one I used previously, as I called `set.seed(123)` prior to each simulation.
+Because I didn't want to bother with seeding within `for()` loops I did not use `set.seed()` prior to sampling from the parent, which means that `varmat` will be different each time.

 It may be hard to see what’s going on at the smallest sample sizes, so here’s the data at sample size \<= 15: